zmkfirmware/zmk/docs/docs/development/new-shield.md

 ## Default Keymap

-Each keyboard should provide an OOTB default keymap to be used when building the firmware, which can be overridden and customized by user configs.
-For "shield keyboards", this should be placed in the `app/boards/shields/<shield_name>/<shield_name>.keymap` file.
+Each keyboard should provide a default keymap to be used when building the firmware, which can be overridden and customized by user configs.
+For "shield keyboards", this should be placed in the `boards/shields/<shield_name>/<shield_name>.keymap` file.
 The keymap is configured as an additional devicetree overlay that includes the following:

-- A node with `compatible="zmk,keymap"` where each child node is a layer with a `bindings` array that binds each key position to a given behavior (e.g. key press, momentarily layer, etc).
+- A node with `compatible = "zmk,keymap"` where each child node is a layer with a `bindings` array that binds each key position to a given behavior (e.g. key press, momentary layer, etc).

 Here is an example simple keymap for the Kyria, with only one layer: